Home > Research > Researchers > Paul Whaley

 I have five areas of interest in the domain of human environmental health:

 1. Improving primary research: I develop guidance on doing, reporting, and evaluating primary studies in an effort to improve the rigour of basic research.
-One collaboration is with VKM (Norwegian Food Standards Agency), developing instruments for assessing human-relevance and potential for bias in non-animal studies, to potentially improve their utility in chemical risk assessment.
+One collaboration is with the Norwegian Scientific Committee for Food and Environment, developing instruments for assessing the validity of non-animal toxicology studies.

-5. Building a healthier research ecosystem: I am creator and Editor-in-Chief of Evidence-Based Toxicology, in my opinion the first full-blooded open science journal for environmental health.
-The job of the journal is to develop and implement interventions on the publishing side that incentivise and support a better, more rewarding, more sustainable research ecosystem.
+5. Building a healthier research ecosystem: I am creator and Editor-in-Chief of Evidence-Based Toxicology, arguably the first full-blooded open science journal for environmental health research.
+The purpose of the journal is to implement publisher-side practices that incentivise and support a better, more rewarding, more sustainable research ecosystem.

 External Roles